iThenticate FAQ - Graduate Writing Center

 Although iThenticate does not come equipped with Feedback Studio, Turnitin's learning management function, its interface filing structure still allows users to create folders and groups, much the same way Turnitin sorts documents by classes.
 NPS faculty and staff, as always, may use Sakai for learning management needs.

 iThenticate algorithmically checks for unoriginal content.
 Its scope includes a vast repository of previously uploaded documents, published materials, and the internet.
 When a document is uploaded for checking, iThenticate compares every phrase of five (5) (by default) or more words in the document against everything in its repositories.
-It regenerates the document with any matches color-coded; this is the iThenticate “similiarity report.”
-Each matched source is given a different color and number.
+It regenerates the document with any matches color-coded; this is the iThenticate “similarity report.”
+Each matched source is given a color and number.

 The report can be viewed in iThenticate's Document Viewer by the person who uploaded the document for review or downloaded from iThenticate as a PDF.